roblatour/SolarWeatherStationII/README.md

 Open source Weather Station by Rob Latour, 2023, MIT license

+Please see [Solar Weather Station III](https://github.com/roblatour/SolarWeatherStationIII) for the latest update!

 # Featuring

   - a power conscious hardware and software design for use within a solar powered project